 When it comes to Skype for Business traffic over proxies, Microsoft recommends bypassing proxies.
 Proxies don't make Skype for Business more secure because the traffic is already encrypted.

 And having a proxy can cause issues.
 Performance-related problems can be introduced to the environment through latency and packet loss.
 Issues such as these will result in a negative experience in such Teams or Skype for Business scenarios as audio and video, where real-time streams are essential.

 If you need to use a proxy server

-Some organizations have no option to bypass a proxy for Teams or Skype for Business traffic.
+Some organizations have no option to bypass a proxy for Skype for Business traffic.
 If that's the case for you, the problems mentioned above need to be kept in mind.